What is terminal speed when a skydiver has reached?

 Answer.
 When the parachutist is falling at terminal velocity, the upwards air resistance is equal to the weight of the parachutist.
 The resultant force is zero and the velocity is downwards.
 When the parachute opens, the air resistance increases and is now greater than the weight.

-See also What is another word for living place?
+See also What is freight out example?

 Why is net force a vector sum?